victor-rogulenko/Smart-Switch-with-Servo/README.md

 # Smart-Switch-with-Servo

-This is code for a smart switch.
+This is a piece of code for a smart on-off flip switch.
 I use it to turn my dumb bathroom switch into a smart one.

 The hardware is based on this project https://www.thingiverse.com/thing:2848069 except for a more powerful MG996R servo.
 The later required a separate power source.